rssrobotics/rssrobotics.github.io/_attending/families.md

-There will be enough spots for everyone who wants to go, but they asked us to divide into groups of 10, so we ask that you [sign up][mos bts] in case enough of you sign up that we need to split you into subgroups:
+There will be enough spots for everyone who wants to go, but they asked us to divide into groups of 10, so we ask that you [sign up][mos bts] in case enough of you sign up that we need to split you into subgroups.

 [mos bts]: https://docs.google.com/forms/d/e/1FAIpQLSfmfXQ1xJr4bA51tNkdrhMseo1tZBu0yn2B0A_a9dpYJ2mkrw/viewform